KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 👑 [KeyboardKit Pro][Pro] unlocks a theme engine and many themes.
 Information about Pro features can be found at the end of this article.

+> Important: The ``KeyboardStyle`` namespace will probably be removed in KeyboardKit 9.0, together with the ``KeyboardStyleProvider``.
+Keyboard styles will then be applied with SwiftUI view modifiers.

 ## Terminology